-100 INTRODUCTION TO GEOGRAPHY 3 credits Analysis of world patterns of population characteristics, economic activities, settlement features, land forms, climate as interrelated.

-250 WORLD REGIONAL GEOGRAPHY 3 credits Survey of world regions with focus on both physical and human landscapes; emphasis on world patterns and issues from a regional perspective.
+- 100 INTRODUCTION TO GEOGRAPHY 3 credits Analysis of world patterns of population characteristics, economic activi-ties, settlement features, land forms, climate as interrelated. - WORLD REGIONAL GEOGRAPHY 250 3 credits Survey of world regions with focus on both physical and human landscapes; emphasis on world patterns and issues from a regional perspective. - GEOGRAPHY OF CULTURAL DIVERSITY 2 credits Evaluation of cultural elements unique to various gepgraphical regions to explain why different people utilize resources differently, and how cul-tural diversity affects regional conflicts.
+375

-GEOLOGY

-100 EARTH SCIENCE Introduction to earth science for non-science majors.
-Survey of earth in relation to its physical composition, structure history, atmosphere, oceans; and relation to solar system and universe.

-101 INTRODUCTORY PHYSICAL GEOLOGY 4 credits A study of the nature of the Earth, its materials, and the processes which continue to change it.
-Laboratory.

-102 INTRODUCTORY HISTORICAL GEOLOGY 4 credits Prerequisite: 3370:101.
+- 100 EARTH SCIENCE 3 credits Introduction to earth science for non-science majors.
+Survey of earth in relation to its physical composition, structure history, atmosphere, oceans; and relation to solar system and universe. - 101 INTRODUCTORY PHYSICAL GEOLOGY 4 credits A study of the nature of the Earth, its materials, and the processes which continue to change it.
+Laboratory. - INTRODUCTORY HISTORICAL GEOLOGY 4 credits Prerequisite: 3370:101.
 Geologic history of earth, succession of major groups of plants and animals interpreted from rocks, fossils.
 Laboratory.

-103 NATURAL SCIENCE: GEOLOGY 3 credits Study of basic principles and investigative techniques in various fields of geology with emphasis on the relationship of geological processes to society.
+102 - NATURAL SCIENCE: GEOLOGY 103 3 credits Study of basic principles and investigative techniques in various fields of geology with emphasis on the relationship of geological processes to society